jbfavre/trafficserver/doc/admin-guide/files/remap.config.en.rst

    map_with_referer http://y.foo.bar.com/x/yy/  http://foo.bar.com/x/yy/ http://games.bar.com/new_games * ~.*\.evil\.com

-Explanation: Referer header must be in the request but all referers are allowed except ".*\.evil\.com".
+Explanation: Referer header must be in the request but all referrers are allowed except ".*\.evil\.com".

 ::